 The best practice is to plan for temporary disruption, then return to the shared system as soon as possible.
 Paper notes, radios, and phone trees can help in a narrow window, but they should not become the permanent record if a platform is available again.

-A 72-Hour Volunteer Coordination Checklist for Small NGOs
+Your 72-Hour Volunteer Coordination Checklist

 Use this checklist when a hurricane is likely to affect your service area.